+Campers receive daily instruction during two full ensemble classes each day, chamber ensembles, and musicianship classes.
+The camp tuition includes instruction, five lunches in the LR dining hall, and a camp T-shirt.

 The camp retains its day camp option with instruction from 9 am to 4 pm each day.
 Students can arrive as early at 8 am, and picked-up as late as 5:30 pm.
-Campers receive daily instruction during two full band classes each day, a small chamber ensemble class, and music theory/music appreciation class.
-The camp tuition includes instruction, five lunches in the LR dining hall, and a camp T-shirt.

-New to the camp this year is an overnight camper option.
-Campers will arrive on the evening of Sunday, July 8.
+Residential campers will arrive on the Sunday evening preceding camp.
+(June 23 for Choral, July 7 for band).
 In addition to all of the camp activities outlined above, overnight campers will have overnight supervised housing, evening social activities or entertainment, and 14 total meals in the LR dining hall.

-The program features experienced, award winning music educators.
-Past band instructors have included Neil Underwood, Director of Lenoir-Rhyne's Spirit of LR Marching Band, as well as Leah Massey, Ted Neely, Jerry Lowe, Haskew Smith, Tammy Reyes, and Jenny Lanier.
+Our summer camp programs feature instruction by Lenoir-Rhyne faculty, and experienced, award winning public school music educators.
+Past band instructors have included Neil Underwood, Colonel Jeffrey Warner of the U.S. Air Force (ret.), as well as Andrew Blair, Leah Massey, Ted Neely, Jerry Lowe, Haskew Smith, Tammy Reyes, and Jenny Lanier.

 Dr. Christopher Nigrelli, Professor of Music, joined Lenoir-Rhyne in 1997.
-He teaches music history and appreciation, brass ensemble, jazz ensemble, and applied brass lessons on trombone and euphonium.
-He served as coordinator of the music program from 2008-2013, and was also the coordinator of music education until 2017.
+He teaches music history and appreciation, brass ensemble, jazz ensemble, world music, and applied brass lessons on trombone and euphonium.
+He served as coordinator of the music program from 2008-2013, and returned to the role in 2018.
+He was also the coordinator of music education from 2007-2017.

-Dr. Nigrelli also served the region by forwarding the cause of music education through serving on the Board of Directors for the LHS Foundation, the governing body for the Harper School of Performing Arts, based in Lenoir, North Carolina.
+Dr. Nigrelli is member of the Board of Directors for the Western Piedmont Symphony, and was the chair of the Music Director Search following the retirement of its long-time Conductor and Music Director, John Gordon Ross.
+He also forwarded the cause of music education through serving on the Board of Directors for the LHS Foundation, the governing body for the Harper School of Performing Arts, based in Lenoir, North Carolina.
 He also served as a member-at-large for the Board of Directors at the inception of the North Carolina Bandmasters Jazz Section.
-Dr. Nigrelli is the Camp Director for Lenoir-Rhyne Summer Youth Music, which will be in its 5th year in 2017.
+Dr. Nigrelli is the Camp Director for Lenoir-Rhyne Summer Youth Music, which will be in its 7th year in 2019.
 He regularly conducts jazz and concert band clinics and brass master classes throughout the region.